Women's Basketball Game Notes vs. Northwestern

-The Illini posted its first victory against a top-10 team since Jan.
+More on the Ohio State Victory The Illini posted its first victory against a top-10 team since Jan.
 26, 2003, a 94-80 victory over No. 10 Minnesota.
 It was also Illinois' first win vs. a ranked opponent since March 7, 2008, a 64-58 victory over Ohio State in the Big Ten Tournament quarterfinals.

 Alexis Burke drove in for the game-winning shot with 3.2 seconds remaining.